 Bamboo

-Bamboos are great evergreen shrubs for a contemporary or urban garden, as well as a tropical planting scheme.
+Bamboos are great evergreen plants for a contemporary or urban garden, as well as a tropical planting scheme.
 They also work well as a natural screen, great for creating privacy or concealing an ugly garden feature.
 Bamboos sway and rustle beautifully in the breeze.
-There’s a huge range of bamboo plants to choose from, the stems ranging in colour from black to yellow.
+There’s a huge range of varieties to choose from, the stems ranging in colour from black to yellow.
 Some varieties grow well in pots.

 Most bamboos do best in a sunny spot and well-drained soil, although they need plenty of water in spring and summer.
-They also benefit from a high-nitrogen feed in spring and summer.
+They also benefit from a high-nitrogen feed in spring and summer if your soil is poor.

 H x S: up to 3m x 3m